FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern---Part-2.md

 <span style="color: #666666">}</span>
 </pre></div>

-Let's start with the 'time-in-mailbox’ metric.
-The simple way to implement it is to take time before the message is sent, and calculate the time in mailbox when the actor is starting pressing it.
-For the sake of the example we’ll assume that a message is created just before it being sent.
+Let’s start with the ‘time-in-mailbox’ metric.
+The simplest way to implement it is to take the time before the message was sent and calculate the time in the mailbox when the actor starting processing it.
+For the sake of example, we’ll assume that a message was created just before it was sent.

-The message class that should be monitored be:
+The message class that should be monitored is:

 <!-- HTML generated using hilite.me --><div style="background: #f0f0f0; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #007020; font-weight: bold">trait</span> <span style="color: #0e84b5; font-weight: bold">RecordableMessage</span> <span style="color: #007020; font-weight: bold">extends</span> <span style="color: #0e84b5; font-weight: bold">RichMessage</span> <span style="color: #666666">{</span>
   <span style="color: #007020; font-weight: bold">val</span> dispatchTime<span style="color: #007020; font-weight: bold">:</span> <span style="color: #902000">Long</span> <span style="color: #666666">=</span>